Hamz Stadium, Nakivubo War Memorial Grounds: Socioeconomic Impact

-The renovation of Hamz Stadium has contributed to local economic growth, creating jobs and boosting businesses in the surrounding area.
-It is expected to attract international events, further enhancing its economic impact.
+According to The Spy Uganda and the New Vision, the redevelopment created temporary construction employment and increased commercial activity in the surrounding area.
+Officials stated that the stadium may host future international events.

 Football Events

 The facility is set to host major sporting events, including AFCON 2027 and has already held the CHAN 2024 and CAF U-17 highlighting Uganda's capacity to organize international sports competitions.

-Cultural Significance

-The stadium is not only a sports venue but also a symbol of national pride and development, reflecting Uganda's aspirations and achievements in sports and infrastructure.